-Trump Says Singapore Peace Summit Back On After Meeting With Kim Jong-un’s North Korean Representative
+Trump Says Singapore Peace Summit Back On After Meeting With Kim Jong Un’s North Korean Representative

 — Donald J. Trump (@realDonaldTrump) May 31, 2018

-The planned summit for peace between the two Koreas, and indeed the world, was halted last week when President Trump announced that he would no longer be attending nor endorsing the event following public remarks made by Kim Yong Chol regarding Vice President Pence.
-Not even a full day later, North Korea offered an olive branch seeking to continue the meeting “at any time”, illustrating the push-pull dynamic of these diplomatic issues.
+The planned summit for peace between the two Koreas, and indeed the world, was halted last week when President Trump announced that he would no longer be attending, nor endorsing the event following public remarks made by Kim Yong Chol regarding Vice President Pence.
+Not even a full day later, North Korea offered an olive branch seeking to continue the meeting “at any time,” illustrating the push-pull dynamic of these diplomatic issues, according to BBC.

 The proposed summit offers a historic opening for @POTUS and Chairman Kim to boldly lead U.S. and #DPRK into a new era of peace, prosperity, and security.
 Our countries face a pivotal moment in which it could be nothing short of tragic to let this opportunity go to waste. pic.twitter.com/DDkTqnlI2n